North American Indian languages

 Powhatan, and Carolina Algonquians are generally

-Lumbee (Croatan).
-The Ohio Valley Algonquian Tribes are poorly known because most
+Lumbee.
+The Ohio Valley Algonkians are poorly known because most

-of them were destroyed by smallpox epidemics and Iroquois attacks, but the Shawnee
+of them were dispersed by smallpox epidemics and Iroquoian attacks, but the Shawnee

 There are many other Algonquian Indian tribes, including the Cree, the